WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Bernard Rose's direction mixes both the expressive visuals of myth and reality, resulting to a gloomy and gothic atmosphere within the empty (and near-empty) rundown buildings, littered with graffiti depicting the monster of their legend.
 The slow pacing of the film is surprisingly needed as there are are no tedious blotches thanks to a wonderful performance of both leads, some well-handled camera work and an enriching story.
 Adding to the subtle yet serious tone of the film is a composition made by Phillip Glass, putting vocal choirs and pipe organ scores to a near-pitch haunting feel to it.

-Staying true to Clive Barker's fascinatingly creepy short story "The Forbidden", Candyman created a stronger mythos and a captivating tale of legends and the consequences for meddling with the unknown.
+Staying true to Clive Barker's fascinatingly creepy short story "The Forbidden", Candyman (1992) created a stronger mythos and a captivating tale of legends and the consequences for meddling with the unknown.
 As Barker would say, it maybe low on special effects, but the shock and subtext of this film is the true source of horror.
 One of the best of 90s slasher.

 Bodycount:

-1 female split open with hook offscreen (story)
+1 female killed with a hook (story)

-1 baby mentioned killed (story)
+1 baby killed offscreen (story)

-1 boy castrated (flashback/story)
+1 boy castrated with a hook (flashback)

 1 female slaughtered with hook